kubernetes-sigs/promo-tools/README.md

 ### Snapshots of promoter manifests

-Apart from GCR registries, you can also snapshot a destination registry defined in thin manifest directories, with the `-manifest-based-snapshot-of` flag.
-This is useful if for example you want to have a unified look at a particular destination registry that is broken up over multiple thin manifests.
-For example, the thin manifests defined [k8sio-manifests-dir][here] all promoter to 3 registries, `{asia,eu,us}.gcr.io/k8s-artifacts-prod`.
-But the various subdirectories there all promote images into one of these three registries.
+Apart from GCR repositories, you can also snapshot a destination repository defined in thin manifest directories, with the `-manifest-based-snapshot-of` flag.
+This is useful if for example you want to have a unified look at a particular destination repository that is broken up over multiple thin manifests.
+For example, the thin manifests defined [k8sio-manifests-dir][here] all promoter to 3 repositories, `{asia,eu,us}.gcr.io/k8s-artifacts-prod`.
+But the various subdirectories there all promote images into one of these three repositories.
 From examining the thin manifests by hand, it can be difficult to answer questions such as, "how many total images (counting by unique digests) are we promoting into `gcr.io/k8s-artifacts-prod`?"